illinois-stat528/stat528sp25/README.md

 # News

-* Midterm posted.
-It is due on March 14 at 11:59 PM
+* HW4 posted.
+It is due at 11:59 PM on Friday April 4th.

-* Notes on diagnostics now posted.
-There are exciting developments to diagnostics happening in real time!
+* Multinomial and ordinal regressions notes now posted.

-* link to stat528materials R package is [here](https://github.com/DEck13/stat528materials)
+* link to stat528materials R package is [here](https://github.com/DEck13/stat528materials).

-* HW2 solutions now posted.

 ## Cheatsheats